Maalka/building_life_cycle/README.md

 # README #

-TEMPORARY DOCUEMENTATION

-# Data Import Template (from PM Export File)
+# Data Quality Tool
-  -  the following .xls export is a custom set of parameters created in Portfolio Manager using annual energy data.
+The [**Data Quality Tool**](https://dataquality.maalka.com) is a simple, open source, application that allows you to validate the data you have stored within the [Energy Star Portfolio Manager (PM)](https://portfoliomanager.energystar.gov/).
+The tool provides an easy way to identify problems with both your building's meta data and resource consumption data.

+The Data Quality Tools allows you to:
+* Validate PM  building meta data
+* Validate Resource Consumption data
-  * Time Frame: **Current Energy Year**
+* The time frame of the validation is the **Current Energy Year**
+* Easily find data that needs your attention

+The **Data Quality Tool** is one of many open source tools created by the [Maalka Team](http://www.maalka.com) with support from the U.S. Department of Energy Better Buildings Initiative.

 # Portfolio Manager fields
 Data is imported from an Excel spreadsheet that is populated from within Portfolio Manager.
 Please references:

   * [PM GLossary](https://portfoliomanager.energystar.gov/pm/glossary)
   * [Property Type Definitions(PDF)](https://www.energystar.gov/sites/default/files/tools/Property%20Use%20Details%20and%20Definition%20Jan%202017.pdf)

+# Data Import Template (from PM Export File)
+  -  the following .xls export is a custom set of parameters created in Portfolio Manager using annual energy data.
+  *

 # Using the Data Quality Tool